DataDog/hiring-engineers/answers.md

 ## Monitoring Data

 Being able to gain insights from data is useful.
-But proactively addressing problem to prevent major outages is the ultimate goal of Acme.
+But proactively addressing problems to prevent major outages is the ultimate goal of Acme.
 This is where Datadog's monitoring tools come into play.

 Let’s use my_metric to demonstrate Datadog's monitoring capabilities.

 Recall, my_metric is a randomly generated value between 0 and 1000.
-Pretend that values of 500 and above are import to know about.
-Values of 800 and above require immediate response.
+Pretend that values of 500 and above are important to know about.
+Values of 800 and above require an immediate response.

-Setting up alerting in Datadog is straight forward as [this document outlines](https://docs.datadoghq.com/monitors/).
-If you open the New Monitor section under Monitors, you can configure you monitor to look like the following:
+Setting up alerts in Datadog is straightforward as [this document outlines](https://docs.datadoghq.com/monitors/).
+If you open the New Monitor section under Monitors, you can configure your monitor to look like the following:

 ![alt text](https://cl.ly/473e3M1O1Y2l/Image%202018-07-30%20at%203.03.29%20PM.png)

 Please remember to add your team member to the monitor via the @mention in the Notify your team section.
 Note that I have created a custom message with template variables.
-This is helpful as context is critical to generating the proper response from team members.
+This is helpful as the context is critical to generating the proper response from team members.

 Given the warning and alert thresholds we have set, you should get an email similar to the following shortly after the monitor is saved.